lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 These are the expected data keys for an LSP8 contract that can mints identifiable tokens (NFTs).

-This standard also expects the data keys from [LSP4 DigitalAsset-Metadata.][LSP4#erc725ykeys].
+This standard can also be combined with the data keys from [LSP4 DigitalAsset-Metadata.][LSP4#erc725ykeys].

 #### LSP8TokenIdType

-TODO: make this look like an enum

-What the `tokenId` represents in this contract, to be stored in the [ERC725Y][ERC725] of the contract which mints tokens.
+What the `tokenId` represents in this contract.

 Expected values are represented by the enum:

+- 1 -> `address`: another contract.
-- 1 -> `uint256`: a number, which may be an incrementing count where each minted token is assigned the next number.
+- 2 -> `uint256`: a number, which may be an incrementing count where each minted token is assigned the next number.
-- 2 -> `address`: another contract.
 - 3 -> `bytes32`: a hashed value (ie. serial number).

 ```json